heestand-xyz/PixelKit/README.md

 ## Coordinate Space

-Pixels coordinate space is normailzed to the vertical axis (1.0 in height) with the origin (0.0, 0.0) in the center.<br>
+PixelKit coordinate space is normailzed to the vertical axis (1.0 in height) with the origin (0.0, 0.0) in the center.<br>
-Note that compared to native UIKit views the vertical axis is flipped and origin is moved, this is more convinent when working with graphics is Pixels.
+Note that compared to native UIKit views the vertical axis is flipped and origin is moved, this is more convinent when working with graphics is PixelKit.
 A full rotation is defined by 1.0
 <!-- converter methods -->